BinarryCode/Binary-Script-Collection/Scripts made for Mega Engine or Megamix/README.md

 jumpYValue[2] = fc_value($08,$00);
 jumpYValue[3] = fc_value($06,$88);
 ```
 Shadow Man's jump values taken from [a MM3 Disassembly](https://github.com/refreshing-lemonade/megaman3-disassembly).
-(His gravity is 0.33 instead of 0.25)
+(Shadowman's gravity is 0.33 instead of 0.25, which is why these values are a bit high.)

 # xydistcheck(axis, target)
 ## A distance check that is more accurate to the source games, and used in the script below.